 Your CV is your first chance to impress your potential future employer.
-Although it isn’t the be-all-or end-all of your job search, it will considerably boost your chances of getting invited to a face-to-face interview, so it is well worth putting in the time and effort into writing a good one.
-The aim of your CV is to highlight your skills and unique selling points, whilst simultaneously demonstrating how you match the skills and requirements for the role in question.
+Although it isn’t the be-all or end-all of your job search, it will considerably boost your chances of getting invited to a face-to-face interview, so it is well worth putting in the time and effort into writing a good one.

 CVs provide employers with an overview of your education, skills and experience.
 They will base their decision of whether they would like to meet you face-to-face based predominantly on your CV, so it’s important that you make sure it does you justice.
 Put in the time and it will pay off.

-You should be tailoring your CV to each role that you apply to.
+This is the most important thing to take away from this post.
 The key is to not try and stuff too much information into it, but to think about the most relevant experience and skills to list for each application.
 If you are applying for a Data Analyst role, then the waitressing you did before you started university is not particularly relevant.
 Employers will rarely dedicate longer than 1 minute to look at your CV, so it’s important that everything on your CV is there to serve a purpose.

 It’s also important that you present your CV in a clear format that is easy to scan through and that you triple check for errors!
 Spelling and grammar mistakes are a huge warning signal to prospective employers – they look sloppy and can so easily be avoided!
 Just run your CV through a spell checker online, or ask friends and family to read through your CV.